 MILITARY & VETERANS SECTION:

-- Veterans’ Preference Statute – Expands period of time during which the veterans preference in public hiring statute is applicable to include periods immediately prior to discharge.
+- Military and Veterans’ Preference – Expands period of time during which the veterans preference in public hiring statute is applicable to include periods immediately prior to discharge.
 Removes and clarifies ambiguous language.